 to correspond to the

-client firewall.
-The DHCP assignment remains in place even if the client
+the client device.
+The DHCP assignment remains in place even if

-disconnects (logs off, reboots, has a power outage, etc.).
+the client logs off, reboots, has a power outage, etc.

 allocation of an IP address is useful, for example, if you have

-it is associated with a printer name through DNS.
-Another example
+because it is associated with a printer name through DNS.
+Another

-is if a client firewall is used for something crucial and must keep the
+example is if a client device is used for something crucial and

-same IP address, even if the firewall is turned off, unplugged,
+must keep the same IP address, even if the device is turned off,

 It is an address from the